A photographer documented Black cowboys across the U.S. for a new book

 Learning about Black rodeos as an adult came as a revelation to him.
 McClellan spent nearly a decade documenting this unique culture all across the United States.

-His forthcoming photobook, Eight Seconds: Black Rodeo Culture, out April 30, features highlights from that journey.
+His forthcoming photobook, Eight Seconds: Black Rodeo Culture, out April 30 from publisher Damiani Books, features highlights from that journey.
 The title refers to the minimum amount of time a rider has to stay on a horse or other livestock in order to register a score during a competition.

 "All of this beauty and energy and environment just stuck to me," McClellan said about his first encounter with a Black rodeo.
 "I saw thousands of Black cowboys and they were doing the Cupid Shuffle in the desert and they were cooking turkey legs.
 And there were Black folks dressed like traditional cowboys.
 There were also black folks riding their horses in Jordans and women riding with their braids blowing behind them and their hands with long acrylic nails clutching the reins."